agung-margi/bot-pdf-to-googlesheet/README.md

 # 🤖 PDF Extractor Telegram Bot

-Bot Telegram ini memungkinkan kamu mengirim file PDF dan mendapatkan data terstruktur hasil ekstraksi langsung melalui chat Telegram.
+This Telegram bot allows you to send PDF files and receive structured extracted data directly through Telegram chat.

-Cocok untuk laporan seperti:
+It is suitable for reports such as:
-- Laporan instalasi
+- Installation reports
-- Dokumen permintaan pelanggan
+- Customer request documents
-- Formulir PDF lainnya
+- Other PDF forms

 ---

-## 📦 Fitur
+## 📦 Features

-- 📥 Terima file PDF dari Telegram
+- 📥 Receive PDF files from Telegram
-- 🧾 Ekstrak data seperti:
+- 🧾 Extract data such as:
   - STO
-  - No Permintaan
+  - Request Number
-  - Nama Pelanggan
+  - Customer Name
   - Material
-- 🔁 Kirim balik hasil parsing dalam format teks
+- 🔁 Send back the parsed results in text format
-- 🚀 Siap dikembangkan untuk integrasi ke Google Sheets, database, dll
+- 🚀 Ready to be extended for integration with Google Sheets, databases, etc.

 ---